Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation

 \subsection{Macro-foveate Level}

-Unsupervised texts often contain content requiring focused attention, such as figurative devices and rhetorical exaggerations.
-Notably, teacher large language models (LLMs) may require additional prompting to specifically emphasize the critical information embedded within these writing techniques.
-To capture information more comprehensively from a global perspective, we employ the macro-foveate mechanism and transcription synthesis method to guide teacher LLMs in developing a profound understanding of unsupervised texts, ensuring effective extraction of key information conveyed through literary devices. \paragraph{Macro-foveate mechanism} This mechanism aims to guide teacher LLMs in comprehending unsupervised texts from a holistic perspective.
-We specifically highlight and extract text segments employing writing techniques -- including metaphor, hyperbole, contrastive foil, rhetorical questioning, and citation -- which are extracted as \textit{foveate segments}. \paragraph{Transcription synthesis} Based on the identified writing technique segments, we employ transcription synthesis to convert each foveate segment into an instructional format.
+At the broadest granularity, unsupervised text frequently employs figurative language and rhetorical devices (metaphor, hyperbole, contrastive foil, rhetorical questioning, and citation) that convey meaning beyond their literal content.
+A teacher LLM may overlook these devices without explicit prompting, missing the deeper communicative intent they carry.
+The macro-foveate level captures this holistic layer by identifying and extracting text segments that employ such writing techniques, then converting them into instructional form through transcription synthesis, ensuring that literary and rhetorical nuances are reflected in the synthesized instruction sets. \paragraph{Macro-Foveate Mechanism} This mechanism directs the teacher LLM to comprehend unsupervised text from a holistic perspective.
+We highlight and extract the text segments employing such writing techniques, which are designated as \textit{foveate segments}. \paragraph{Transcription Synthesis} Based on the identified foveate segments, we employ transcription synthesis to convert each one into an instructional format.
 This process transforms declarative foveate segments into interrogative or imperative forms.
 Subsequently, corresponding answers are synthesized according to the content of the unsupervised text.